danielpfernandes/danielpfernandes/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a groundbreaking BSS project on Ericsson
+- 🔭 I’m currently working on the application of blockchain frameworks in FANET communication
-- 🌱 I’m currently learning Data Science, blockchain algorithms for secure communication, R
+- 🌱 I’m currently learning Data Science, consensus algorithms for secure communication, R
 - 👯 I’m looking to collaborate on any project
 - 💬 Ask me about anything
 - 📫 How to reach me: